pytorch/serve/docker/README.md

  - To create a GPU based image with cuda 10.2.
 Options are `cu92`, `cu101`, `cu102`, `cu111`, `cu113`, `cu116`, `cu117`, `cu118`

     - GPU images are built with NVIDIA CUDA base image.
-If you want to use ONNX, DeepSpeed, TensorRT, please specify the base image as shown in the next section.
+If you want to use ONNX, please specify the base image as shown in the next section.

   ```bash
   ./build_image.sh -g -cv cu117